"Only an alcoholic thinks that they need to hit a lower bottom in order to be alcoholic." —sober alcoholic

 Other HFAs report that their bottom was neither something that they noticed at the time nor what would have motivated them to get help.
 These individuals were forced to address their alcoholism by their loved ones or by the law.
 One 58-year-old man confirmed that the only reason he agreed to a 30-day stay at an alcohol rehabilitation center was because of pressure from his wife.
 He had no intention of permanently staying in recovery.
 Looking back, he can see that he had previously hit bottoms that he had ignored and his wife had forced him to confront what would become his last bottom.
 In addition, HFAs can engage in high-risk behaviors such as drinking and driving that can result in jail, injury and/or the loss of a life.

 HFAs often define themselves based on their careers, thus, the threat of losing their job can be enough to bring them to their bottom.
-A 53-year-old HFA describes that the last time he drank he became violent and started to hit lights and furniture in his house with a tennis racket.
+A 53-year-old HFA recalls that the last time he drank he became violent and started to hit lights and furniture in his house with a tennis racket.
 When his distraught wife approached him, he pushed her and then both his son and wife called the police.
-He was terrified that he would be kicked out of the military-which was his entire identity.
+He was terrified that he would be kicked out of the military.
 He spent the night in jail and the next day was brought for a psychological assessment.
 For the first time he was able to admit that he was an alcoholic and was willing to do anything to save his family and career.

 The motivation that an alcoholic may have to get help once they hit bottom is often limited because their denial may return and they are back drinking alcoholically.
 Therefore, no matter how an HFA arrives at his or her bottom, it is imperative for the individual to take action at that time to reach out for help.